Sarah Howe: Poetry

 Howe's first poetry chapbook or pamphlet, A Certain Chinese Encyclopedia, was published by Tall Lighthouse in 2009.
 It won a 2010 Eric Gregory Trust Fund Award for poets under 30.
+Howe was selected for The Complete Works mentoring programme in 2012.

 Her first collection, Loop of Jade, was published by Chatto & Windus in 2015.
 It explores Howe's British and Chinese heritage, and in particular her mother's history as an abandoned female baby in China.
 The main sequence of poems is inspired by Jorge Luis Borges's fictional encyclopedia, The Celestial Emporium of Benevolent Knowledge.

-The collection won the 2015 T. S. Eliot Prize—the first time this award has been given to a debut collection—as well as the 2015 Sunday Times / Peters Fraser & Dunlop Young Writer of The Year Award.
+Loop of Jade won the 2015 T. S. Eliot Prize – the first time this award has been given to a debut collection – as well as the 2015 Sunday Times / Peters Fraser & Dunlop Young Writer of The Year Award.
 It was also shortlisted for the Forward Prize for Best First Collection.
-Loop of Jade was described by T. S. Eliot Prize chair Pascale Petit as "absolutely amazing"; Petit predicted that Howe's creative use of form would "change British poetry."
-Andrew Holgate, literary editor of The Sunday Times, describes Loop of Jade as "a work of astonishing originality, depth and scope."
+T. S. Eliot Prize chair Pascale Petit described it as "absolutely amazing" and predicted that Howe's creative use of form would "change British poetry."
+Andrew Holgate, literary editor of The Sunday Times, called the collection as "a work of astonishing originality, depth and scope."

 As of 2015–16, Howe was working on a sequence called Two Systems, which examines China's interaction with the West and the recent history of Hong Kong, in particular the pro-democracy Umbrella Movement.
-The work uses techniques that include the incorporation of found documents, such as the constitution of Hong Kong, reworked by erasing material.
+The work used techniques that included the incorporation of found documents, such as the constitution of Hong Kong, reworked by erasing material.
+However, she abandoned the project before 2019.

-Her poetry has appeared in several anthologies, including three editions of The Best British Poetry (Salt), Dear World & Everyone In It: New Poetry in the UK (Bloodaxe; 2013) and Ten: The New Wave (Bloodaxe; 2014).
+Howe's poetry has appeared in several anthologies, including three editions of The Best British Poetry (Salt), Dear World & Everyone in It: New Poetry in the UK (Bloodaxe; 2013) and Ten: The New Wave (Bloodaxe; 2014).
 Her sonnet "Relativity", commissioned for the 2015 National Poetry Day, was recorded by physicist Stephen Hawking, also a fellow of Gonville and Caius College.
 His book A Brief History of Time had inspired Howe as a teenager.

 In June 2018 Howe was elected Fellow of the Royal Society of Literature in its "40 Under 40" initiative.

+In 2025, Howe's collection Foretokens was shortlisted for the T. S. Eliot Prize.